Breakdown of Topological Inheritance and Twist-Induced Quantum Geometry Reconfiguration in Moir\'e Flat Bands

-By tuning the phase of the LC order and the twist angle, we uncover distinct regimes in which the Berry curvature fails to persist despite the strong monolayer Berry curvature.
-These effects arise from strong interlayer hybridization that mixes energetically distant states, decoupling the moiré quantum geometry from monolayer band-edge features.
-We discuss how these findings position tb-LCK as a theoretical platform for realizing quantum geometric phenomena beyond conventional moiré paradigms (TABLE \ref{table:01}), and comment on prospects for experimental realization.
+Vanadium-based kagome metals, AV$_3$Sb$_5$ (A = K, Rb, Cs), host intertwined charge-density waves (CDWs) and superconducting orders accompanied by spontaneous time-reversal symmetry (TRS) breaking \cite{Wilson2024, Mielke2022}.
+Theoretical models predict a $2\times2$ CDW order featuring a Star-of-David pattern alongside a complex loop-current (LC) order \cite{PhysRevB.106.144504, Tazai2023, PhysRevB.107.045127, Zhou2022}, analogous to the Haldane model \cite{PhysRevLett.61.2015}.
+In contrast to monolayer TMDs \cite{PhysRevLett.135.196402, calugaru2024MTMD, jiang20242database}, where the low-energy physics is governed by gapped Dirac cones at the $K/K'$ valleys \cite{Manzeli2017}, the monolayer-LCK band structure exhibits topological gaps with a nonzero Chern number and Berry curvature concentrated at $M$ valleys.
+This intrinsic topological obstruction invalidates conventional long-wavelength continuum models, demanding a full tight-binding (TB) framework.

+In this Letter, we demonstrate that twisted LCK bilayers exhibit a striking \textit{reconfiguration of quantum geometry} that violates the principle of topological inheritance,.
+Using a TB framework, we show that for realistic interlayer tunneling ($t_z$) values, the highly localized Berry curvature of the parent layers is effectively quenched via hybridization with energetically distant states.
+This reconfiguration is driven by the competition between the energy scales of $t_z$ and the intrinsic topological band gaps.
+This competition gives rise to both a weak-coupling regime in which the inheritance is preserved and a distinct strong-coupling regime of geometric collapse.
+In this way, we identify tb-LCK as not merely a variant of TBG but as a new platform for topological band engineering, where the twist serves the control parameter for manipulating emergent topology and enabling quantum geometric phenomena beyond the conventional moiré paradigm.

-\paragraph{The Loop-Current Kagome Lattice (LCK)---}We begin by modeling the mean-field TB Hamiltonian of the $2 \times 2$ CDW order in LCK, which preserves $C_{6z}$ symmetry and breaks TRS through its imaginary component, introducing the Star-of-David pattern (see FIG.~\ref{fig:01}(a)) and loop currents along the direction where its imaginary component is positive (see FIG.~\ref{fig:01}(b)).
-This yields:
+\paragraph{Monolayer Loop-Current Kagome Lattice---} We define the mean-field TB Hamiltonian for the $2 \times 2$ CDW order in LCK, which preserves $C_{6z}$ symmetry while breaking time-reversal symmetry (TRS) via its imaginary component.
+This generates a Star-of-David pattern (Fig.~\ref{fig:01}(a)) and directed loop currents (Fig.~\ref{fig:01}(b)):